emanchado/lyre/README.md

 * Maybe add "Audience View" to the AV?
 * Allow managing stories
 * Remove code for galleries, jQuery, etc.
+* Catch API response errors in the frontend, esp. when trying to upload new stuff (check right types, too?)

 Later: